Surferyogi/first-light/README.md

 8. Scene keyword lists may legitimately contain words that look like removed features (e.g. `'ripple'` remains a lake-matching keyword after the ripple visuals were removed).
 9. **Plain words beat concept-labels.** A line that opens with an untranslated term (`Kaizen:`, `Wu wei:`) reads as name-dropping, not wisdom.
 Put the idea in a concrete image with small words; let the framework identity live in the tag.
 This applies to the AI prompt too (Edge Function v6 hard-bans such prefixes).
 10. **Bold, but earned — and not in every framework.** Morning affirmations want first-person "I am" power statements, but boldness needs a concrete anchor or it curdles into hype.
 And Buddhist/Taoist lines are about *letting go* of the grasping "I" — forcing "I am unstoppable" there betrays the idea.
 Push bold in Stoic/NLP/CBT/Japanese; keep Mindfulness gentle and Buddhist/Chinese grounded.
+11. **A resident PWA never re-runs boot, so `new Date()` freezes.** The date (and therefore the date-seeded daily line) was captured once at module load.
+An installed app that is backgrounded and reopened — instead of fully killed — keeps showing the day-one quote until a cold restart.
+This caused "same quote yesterday and today."
+Fixes: (a) recompute the day on `visibilitychange`/`focus` via `refreshForNewDay()` and re-pick if it rolled over; (b) use a **local** date key (`makeDayKey`, from `getFullYear/getMonth/getDate`), not `toISOString()` (UTC), so the day turns at the user's midnight; (c) belt-and-braces anti-repeat guard (`fl_lastdaily`) so today's line can't equal yesterday's even on a hash collision.
+The seeding hash itself was verified innocent — 0 consecutive-day repeats across a full year.

 ---